lehaSVV2009/hibernate-training/10-hibernate-lazy-loading/README.md

 Set<Phone> phones = new HashSet<>();
 ```

-Select all child entities at once.
+Select all entities at once and then select all child entities.
+(2 big selects)

 ```
 List<Person> people = entityManager.createQuery("from Person p", Person.class);